Safe Betta Fish Tank Mates

 Someone says that betta fish should be introduced lastly to a community tank when they are young, then bettas will get along well with other tank mates.
 While others hold that it depends on bettas’ temperament.
 Seeing that betta fish are aggressive, adding them last may not be helpful.
 Actually, sometimes tank mates may cause stressed bettas.
 Thus, it is not necessary to introduce tank mates to a betta fish tank.

 In short, it is recommended to keep only bettas in a fish tank.
 But you should provide hiding places and plenty of space for betta fish to explore, hide, and rest.
 Aquatic plants, wood, caves, and rocks can meet the demands.
-Specifically, java moss, java fern, amazon sword, wisteria, and hornwort are great plants for betta fish.
+Specifically, java moss, java fern, Aaron sword, wisteria, and hornwort are great plants for betta fish.

 However, under some circumstances, you can add tank mates to betta fish aquariums.
 For example, bettas appear lonely and bored.
 Then adding tank mates help bettas become more active.
 But you should be prudent while choosing tank mates, or fighting, injury, and death may become common in the betta fish tank.